Benefits of Hiring GW Students

 Limitations to FWS Positions

-Students may only earn up to their FWS award amount during the specified FWS program year (fall and spring semesters only).
+Students may only earn up to their FWS offer amount during the specified FWS program year (fall and spring semesters only).
 Also, students may only work one FWS position at any given time.
 However, they may hold Non-FWS position(s) in addition to their FWS position.

 Additionally, there are federally regulated restrictions on the types of work that FWS students may perform.
 FWS students cannot displace regular employees.
 FWS students also cannot construct, operate or maintain any part of a building used for religious worship.
 FWS students can work as an assistant to a professor, but the work performed must be for the benefit of the institution or must be something that the institution would normally support.
 For example, if the University would normally pay an assistant to conduct research on a book being written privately by a professor, then a FWS student could perform this task.
 If that is not something the University would normally support, then a FWS student cannot be employed as such.